sdsc-bw/DataFactory/README.md

 # DataFactory
 This is a package developed by SDSC engineers for datamining and machine learning.
 It unites and unifies methods from different packages like [imblearn](https://imbalanced-learn.org/stable/), [sklearn](https://scikit-learn.org/stable/index.html), [auto-sklearn](https://automl.github.io/auto-sklearn/master/), [hyperopt](https://github.com/hyperopt/hyperopt) and [tsai](https://github.com/timeseriesAI/tsai).
+The common dataminig process and how to use the DataFactory for this is shown in our [demos](https://github.com/sdsc-bw/DataFactory/tree/develop/demos).

 ## Preprocessing
 We offer methods for data preprocessing.
 This includes label encoding, data balancing, sampling and dealing with NA values and outliers.

 ## Feature Engineering
 In addition to that, we provide functions for feature engineering.
-This includes unsupervised (unary, binary and multiple) and supervised transformations.
+This includes unary, binary and multiple transformations.

 ## Finetuning
 We also provide methods from some common finetuning packages like [sklearn](https://scikit-learn.org/stable/index.html), [auto-sklearn](https://automl.github.io/auto-sklearn/master/), [hyperopt](https://github.com/hyperopt/hyperopt).
 (Note that sklearn and auto-sklearn only support sklearn models).